PharaohCola13/Phys241/README.md

 # Executing Scripts
 ---

-Just like any other Python script, VPython scripts can be run from the file location using the command:
+Just like any other Python script, VPython scripts can be run in the terminal from the location of the file.
+To execute the script, type the following command into your terminal.
 ```
 python [name of script file].py
 ```